§ 1201 Definitions [For application of this section, see 81 Del. Laws, c. 73, § 7].

 (a) Before any applicant shall exercise any rights under the license issued to the applicant, such license, or a certified copy thereof, shall be posted and at all times thereafter, while the same is in force, be displayed in a conspicuous place in the principal office and in each bureau, agency, subagency, office or branch office for which it is issued.

-(b) No person holding any license approved by the Superintendent under this chapter shall:
+(b) No person holding any license approved by the Professional Licensing Section under this chapter may:

 (1) Post or permit such license to be posted upon premises other than those described therein or to which it may be transferred pursuant to this chapter;

 (2) Fail to maintain such license in a conspicuous place in such offices or places of business; or

 (3) Knowingly alter, deface or destroy any such license or permit the alteration, defacement or destruction thereof.